wp-plugins/sell-from-blog/readme.txt

 The package you want to sell is placed on your own server, in a secured directory which is not accessible from outside.

 There is also a dashboard widget which shows you how many codes you have left and gives detailed info on last 25 transactions.

+Additionally, you can ask buyers to let you send additional information to their email address (can be turned on of off in the admin section).

 == Installation ==